kyankya2005/OpenPracticeHub/CONTRIBUTING.md

 ## 📝 Pull Request Guidelines

 **Keep it simple!** We love small, focused contributions:

+**IMPORTANT:** This is NOT a place for fake PRs or meaningless changes.
+Every contribution should make the project genuinely better!

 1. **One change per PR** - don't mix different fixes
 2. **Write clear titles** - "Add inspiring quote about coding"